 Catherine Schwartz, Finance Editor at Crediful, emphasizes, "As your business grows, don't let the tax obligations surprise you."

-"Set aside an estimated percentage of each sale to cover the income taxes, payroll taxes if you have employees, and sales tax if applicable."
+"Set aside an estimated percentage of each sale to cover the income taxes, using an income tax calculator to get an accurate estimate, as well as payroll taxes if you have employees, and sales tax if applicable."

 "An accountant can help determine the appropriate percentages so you don't get hit all at once when the tax time comes."